NervanaSystems/ngraph-python/tf_benchmark/README.md

 ```
 ### 3. Visualize the graph and find the last node

-Now we can visualize the graph with TensorBord.
+Now we can visualize the graph with TensorBoard.

 ```
 $ tensorboard --logdir=. & firefox http://0.0.0.0:6006